ibm-cloud-docs/resiliency/example-icd-dr-design.md

 In the event of an outage, the recovery from backup option can be used for all {{site.data.keyword.cloud_notm}} Databases.

 {{site.data.keyword.cloud_notm}} Databases automatically back up your instances every day.
-The backups are placed in a cross-regional Cloud Object Storage bucket that enables the backup to be access in at least two other regions.
+The backups are placed in a cross-regional Cloud Object Storage bucket that enables the backup to be accessed in at least two other regions.
 However, if your solution requires a more aggressive recovery point objective than 24 hours, you can choose to back up your data more often.
 In the event of a disaster, you choose your recovery region based on the locations in which your backup is stored.
 To learn more about how backup locations are managed, see the [Cloud Databases docs](/docs/cloud-databases?topic=cloud-databases-dashboard-backups#backup-locations).

 {{site.data.keyword.cloud_notm}} Databases for PostgreSQL, MongoDB, and MySQL all provide Point-In-Time Recovery that works by having their transaction logs continuously backed-up.
 If you're working with these database types, it is possible to restore the last daily backup and then apply transaction logs to restore to a specific point in time. {{site.data.keyword.cloud_notm}} Databases for Elasticsearch does not feature point-in-time recovery.